Overview

 When connected via CLI:

-- Full PTY support: Colors, cursor control, vim, tmux, nano work perfectly
+Full PTY support : Colors, cursor control, vim, tmux, nano work perfectly

-- Terminal resize: Automatically detects and syncs terminal size changes
+Terminal resize : Automatically detects and syncs terminal size changes

-- Interactive input: Real-time input forwarding with proper buffering
+Interactive input : Real-time input forwarding with proper buffering

-- Graceful disconnect: Press Ctrl+C to disconnect cleanly
+Graceful disconnect : Press Ctrl+C to disconnect cleanly

 Browser integration

-Creating a terminal via API
+Creating a terminal via SDK

-const response = await fetch(
+const response = await fetch (

 {

-headers: { "Content-Type": "application/json" },
+headers: { "Content-Type" : "application/json" },

 })